frctl/fractal/docs/components/layouts.md

 ```
 Your page title would then match the component being rendered.

-### Preview rendering details
+## Preview rendering details

 It may be useful to understand the exact rendering order when a preview layout is used.
 The rendering works as follows:

-1. The component is rendered, using it's own set of context data.
+1. The component view is rendered, using it's own set of context data.
-2. The rendered output of that is assigned to a special property, `yield`, which is attached to the preview layout's context data.
+2. The rendered output is assigned to a special property, `yield`, which is attached to the preview layout's context data.
-3. A JSON representation of the component being rendered is assigned to the `_target` property of the layout's context.
+3. A JSON representation of the component being rendered is assigned to the `_target` property of the layout's context data.
-4. The layout is rendered using it's own context, complete with the additional `yield` and `_target` properties.
+4. The layout view file is rendered using it's own preview context data, complete with the additional `yield` and `_target` properties.